 Domestic violence is about one person getting and keeping power and control over another person in an intimate relationship.
-It is a pattern of behavior in which one intimate partner uses physical violence, coercion, threats, intimidation, isolation and emotional, sexual or economic abuse to control and change the behavior of the other partner.
-The abusive person might be your current or former spouse, live-in lover or dating partner.
-To better understand all of the ways that an abuser can use power and control over a victim, you can check out what is called the "Power and Control Wheel."
+It is a pattern of behavior in which one intimate partner uses physical violence, coercion, threats, intimidation, isolation and emotional, sexual, economic, or other forms of abuse to control and change the behavior of the other partner.
+The abusive person might be your current or former spouse, live-in lover, dating partner, or some other person with whom you have a relationship.
+To better understand the ways that an abuser can use power and control over a victim, you can check out what is called the "Power and Control Wheel."

 Here are some examples of the different forms of abuse, as explained by The Network La Red: